webpwnized/cryptography/README.md

     -mi, --mutiplicative-inverse
                         Calculate multiplicative inverse of INPUT modulo
                         MODULUS
+    -fe FAST_EXPONENTIATION, --fast-exponentiation FAST_EXPONENTIATION
+                            Calculate INPUT raised to this POWER modulo MODULUS.
+                            Set -fe/--fast-exponentiation to POWER.
     -mod, --modulo        Calculate modulo of INPUT modulo MODULUS -allmods, --all-modulo-calculations
                         Perform all available calculations of INPUT modulo MODULUS
     -m MODULUS, --modulus MODULUS
                         Modulus.
 Default is 256.

+**Options for working in Galois Fields:**

+    -fg, --find-generators
+                        Calculate the generators for field of integers defined by Z-MODULUS

 **Options for working with Permutations:**